Springer marks 34th birthday with leadoff homer, Blue Jays beat Yankees 7-1

 Trevor Richards and Jordan Hicks pitched a perfect inning apiece before Kirk connected for the first time since July 29.

-Gleyber Torres hit an RBI double in the first as the Yankees dropped back to one game over .500.
-New York was held to one run or fewer for the 27th time.
+Gleyber Torres hit an RBI double in the first as the Yankees (76-75) dropped to one game over .500 with 11 games to play.
+New York struck out 12 times and was held to one run or fewer for the 27th time.

+“Just not a great night for us offensively,” Yankees manager Aaron Boone said.

 TRAINER’S ROOM